Vitormariz/Analysis-of-Taxi-Rides-in-Chicago/README.md

 # Analysis-of-Taxi-Rides-in-Chicago
 This project analyzes taxi ride data in Chicago during November 2017 to uncover patterns in ride frequency across companies and neighborhoods.
+It also investigates how weather conditions, specifically rain or storms on Saturdays, affect the duration of trips from the Loop to O'Hare International Airport.
+The analysis combines SQL queries for data extraction and Python for data visualization and hypothesis testing.